Skip to content

 Accordingly, choose the art supplies that you use with confidence and know what you can get with them.

-How to start the first page in your new art journal?
+How to start the first page of your new art journal?

 Nobody says that you must start with the very first page, you can just skip it.
 No big deal.